-Odei entry to the U.S. burdened both the pastor's and the organization's religious exercise.
+he was a Ph.D. candidate.
+Following his return to Ghana, Odei and Spirit of Grace Outreach challenged the decision not to admit him on several grounds, including RFRA, arguing that denying Odei entry to the U.S. burdened both the pastor's and the organization's religious exercise.
 In September 2019, the Seventh Circuit rejected his claim, holding that a provision of the Immigration and Nationality Act barred courts from having the jurisdiction to review an order of removal, and that "[n]othing in the Religious Freedom Restoration Act overrides [this] jurisdictional bar."
+69

-While neither Rodriguez' nor Odei's RFRA claims were fully litigated, immigrants have won more limited RFRA claims brought within immigration proceedings.
-In 2005, Chukwuezue Henry Nworu, a Nigerian man who was married to a U.S. citizen, was exempted under RFRA from the requirement to submit to a blood test in order to become a legal permanent resident of the U.S. Nworu was a member of the Faith Tabernacle Congregation, which rejects medical interventions, including drawing blood.
-While an immigration judge initially claimed that he lacked the authority to interpret RFRA, the Board of Immigration Appeals and Attorney General reversed this decision, finding that requiring Nworu to take a blood test "was not the 'least restrictive means' of furthering [the government's] compelling interest as there exist other reasonably accurate methods of determining whether [Nworu] is suffering from a communicable disease."
+While neither Rodriguez's nor Odei's RFRA claims were fully litigated, immigrants have won more limited RFRA claims brought within immigration proceedings.
+In 2005, Chukwuezue Henry Nworu, a Nigerian man who was married to a U.S. citizen, was exempted under RFRA from the requirement to submit to a blood test in order to become a legal permanent resident of the U.S.70 Nworu was a member of the Faith Tabernacle Congregation, which rejects medical interventions, including drawing blood.
+While an immigration judge initially claimed that he lacked the authority to interpret RFRA, the Board of Immigration Appeals and Attorney General reversed this decision, finding that requiring Nworu to take a blood test "was not the 'least restrictive means' of furthering [the government's] compelling interest as there exist other reasonably accurate methods of determining whether [Nworu] is suffering from a communicable disease."71

 Similarly, an Old Order Amish couple sued the federal government in 2018 for a RFRA exemption from the requirement that they submit photographs as part of the wife's application for permanent residency.
 The couple "believe that photographs of people are graven images prohibited by the Second Commandment."
 Despite the administration's alleged commitment to religious liberty, the Department of Homeland Security repeatedly refused to grant them an exemption from the requirement.
 The case eventually settled.
 In Sabra v.
-Pompeo, U.S. citizen Mohammed Sabra brought a RFRA and other claims against the State Department after it refused to recognize his daughter's citizenship and admit her into the U.S. for medical treatment, requesting additional evidence of paternity including photos of Sabra's wife during pregnancy-photos that "for religious reasons, the family is unwilling to provide as she is less than fully attired."
+Pompeo, U.S. citizen Mohammed Sabra brought a RFRA claim against the State Department after it refused to recognize his daughter's citizenship and admit her into the U.S. for medical treatment.
+The Department requested additional evidence of paternity including photos of Sabra's wife during pregnancy-photos that "for religious reasons, the family is unwilling to provide as she is less than fully attired.
 This case is ongoing.